ripe-lang/ripe/README.md

 > Ripe is in early development and is far from ready for real use.
 Expect breaking changes, missing features, and bugs.

 > [!NOTE]
-> I'm going to pause implementing new features for a bit.
-I've already built
+> I'm pausing new feature work for a while so I can build things with Ripe as
-> a lot of the core features I wanted, including enums, structs, modules, and
-> pattern matching.
-I originally started Ripe as a language for
-> [MangoOS](https://github.com/ramonasuncion/mangoOS), but while working on it,
-> I realized I want it to be useful for more than that.
-I want to use it for
-> audio programming, TUI applications, graphics, and other systems projects.
->
-> I want Ripe to compile quickly, stay low level, and feel easy to write.
-I
+> it is.
+I want to figure out what the language needs instead of deciding every feature in advance.
+My main goals are Ripe should compile quickly, stay low level, and feel easy to write.
+The compiler should handle routine bookkeeping while leaving control to the programmer.
+I'll still be doing a bunch of refactoring until then.
-> want the compiler to handle the bookkeeping it can, without taking away
-> control from me.
-The best way to figure out what Ripe needs next is to start
-> building things with it, instead of trying to plan everything in advance.

 ## Documentation